blackpuppy/docs/en/development/routing.rst

 application's routes.php file.

-This will cause CakePHP to serve errors, when users try to visit urls that would normally be provided by CakePHP but have not been connected explicitly.
+This will cause CakePHP to serve errors, when users try to visit URLs that would normally be provided by CakePHP but have not been connected explicitly.

 .. _custom-route-classes: